 I'm also entering this Panna Cotta into this month's Alphabakes, hosted by Caroline of Caroline Makes... (alternately hosted by Ros at The More Than Occasional Baker).
 I've never entered before, but this month's letter is 'P', so it seems appropriate that I do!
 I seem to have picked the right month to enter as there's a giveaway for some chocolates, too - right up my street.

-If you're planning to make this recipe, remember to leave 24 hours for the peach stones to steep in the cream and enough time for the gelatine to set.
+If you're planning to make this recipe, remember to leave 24 hours, for the peach stones to steep in the cream, plus enough time for the gelatine to set.

 Makes 4